linuxdeepin/deepin-manual/manual-assets/professional/deepin-log-viewer/en_US/index.md

 1. On the main interface, click **System Log **.
 2. You can see a list of system logs which are detailed by "Level", "Process", "Date and Time", and "Info".
-3. Click a log, you can see its particular info below the list, including process, user, PID, time and info.
+3. Click a log, you can see its particular info below the list, including process, user, PID, level, time and info.

 ![0|rsyslog](jpg/rsyslog.png)